codemagic-ci-cd/codemagic-docs/readme.md

 ./serve.sh
 ```

-It will usually refresh automatically when anything is changed.
+It will usually refresh automatically when anything is changed